ssjblue197/pure-ui/docs/pages/getting-started/usage.md

 ## Waiting for Components to Load

-Web components are registered with JavaScript, so depending on how and when you load Shoelace, you may notice a [Flash of Undefined Custom Elements (FOUCE)](https://www.abeautifulsite.net/posts/flash-of-undefined-custom-elements/) when the page loads.
+Web components are registered with JavaScript, so depending on how and when you load Pure UI, you may notice a [Flash of Undefined Custom Elements (FOUCE)](https://www.abeautifulsite.net/posts/flash-of-undefined-custom-elements/) when the page loads.
 There are a couple ways to prevent this, both of which are described in the linked article.

 One option is to use the [`:defined`](https://developer.mozilla.org/en-US/docs/Web/CSS/:defined) CSS pseudo-class to "hide" custom elements that haven't been registered yet.
 You can scope it to specific tags or you can hide all undefined custom elements as shown below.